New Hampshire is full of surprises, especially when it comes to unique restaurants.

 At The Old Courthouse in Newport, NH, you can do just that!

-This historic 1826 courthouse has been transformed into a cozy restaurant that still retains much of its original charm, making it feel like youโre dining in someoneโs elegant, historic home.
+This historic 1826 courthouse has been transformed into a cozy restaurant that still retains much of its original charm, making it feel like you’re dining in someone’s elegant, historic home.

 Its Federalist architecture and warm, inviting atmosphere make it the perfect spot for a family meal in an unexpected setting.